Machu Picchu Overtourism Update - It's Better Than You Think

 - in 2019, they launched a new website offering entry tickets on the hour.
 Once you are inside the average tour takes about 2 hours.

-(Of course, during this time, and right under the noses of UNESCO watchdogs, they more than doubled the number of tickets available per day from 2500 to more than a whopping 6600 in 2017 and 2018 and "down" to 5600 in 2019)
+(Of course, at the same time they launched the new website, and right under the noses of UNESCO watchdogs, they more than doubled the number of tickets available per day from 2500 to more than a whopping 6600 in 2017 and 2018, and "down" to 5600 in 2019)

 Well guess what?
 It seems that the effort is paying off.
 In late 2018 our guides are reporting that the crowds and congestion at Machu Picchu are sometimes barely noticeable.
 (There are exceptions to this trend, but I'll explain that later.)

 I visited Machu Picchu in June and July 2018.
 Mid-June is good time to go apparently.
 It was busy but not as crowded as July, which was pretty busy.
-Based on ticket sales, July ranks as 2nd busiest month in 2018, right behind August, which was the most busy so far this year.
+Based on ticket sales, July ranks as 2nd busiest month in 2018, right behind August, which was the most busy month of the year.
 And the slowest month in 2018?
 December.